jbrmaiden/trm-frontend-test/TAKE_HOME.md

-# Frontend Take-Home Assignment (2–3 hours)
+# Frontend Take-Home Assignment

 ## Overview
-This project provides a **production-ready foundation** for monitoring Ethereum address balances.
-Your task is to extend this application with **advanced features** that demonstrate your frontend engineering skills.
+This project provides a production-ready foundation for monitoring Ethereum address balances.
+Your task is to extend this application with advanced features that demonstrate your frontend engineering skills.

-## Current State ✅
+## Current State
 The application already includes:
 - Professional React + TypeScript architecture
 - Real-time ETH balance and price fetching